SilenusTA/StreamRoller/extensions/youtubeapi/README.md

 This is a 2 step process

 - Setup a Google API project to get a client id and client secret.
 This gives you access to the Google API's authorization process.
-- Authorize StreamRoller to allow it to connect to your youtube livestream chat.
+- Authorize StreamRoller to allow it to connect to your youtubeapi livestream chat.

 ### Step 1: Google API Project setup (if you don't have one already)

-In order to use the youtube API you will need to have a google cloud API account
+In order to use the youtubeapi API you will need to have a google cloud API account

 [Create Google Account if you don't have one already](https://console.cloud.google.com)